gpjt/jobsboard/README.md

 Next, add a file called `main/templates/google_analytics.html`; this can contain with the Google Analytics code if you want, or should otherwise be empty.

+You can also add a file to configure Akismet, which will filter job posts for
+spam:

+`akismet_settings.py`:

+    USE_AKISMET = True
+    AKISMET_KEY = 'an akismet key'

 Next, sync the DB and migrate it to bring it up to date:

     19:03 ~/jobsboard (master)$ ./manage.py syncdb